Today, I am sharing decorating cookies 101 with Wilton royal icing. The Wilton royal icing mix makes it so easy!

 I made a goal this year to learn four new things.
 On top of my list is to learn how to decorate cookies with royal icing.
 I love the way professionally decorated cookies look, but I have no plans to become a professional cookie decorator.
 Trust me, that is not going to happen, Rather, I would like to be able to decorate cookies well enough to serve them at some of the parties that I will host this year.

 I tried my first attempt at decorating cookies with royal icing in early December.
 It took me six hours to decorate 32 cookies.
 It was so frustrating and I stayed up until 3:00am!
 The biggest problem I had was getting the consistency right.
 I filled the bags a few times only to realize I had to remove the icing because it was either too thick or too runny.
 The tips I had were too large or too small and I didn’t have enough bags for the different colors of frosting.

-The cookies turned out great, but the process was so painful that I doubted I would ever try them again.
+The royal icing cookies turned out great, but the process was so painful that I doubted I would ever try them again.